 International students will need to demonstrate the minimum IELTS score identified for this course in English and will need to have a successful interview.
 Please contact the College for more information.

 You'll learn through a wide range of lectures, practical work, laboratory work, hands-on experience, and work in sports centres.
 Our practical based approach to teaching means you will gain lots of skills you can use in your career to cement your theoretical knowledge.

-You'll be assessed through a variety of assignments including laboratory based work, reports, presentations, coaching analysis, essays, exams and practical work.
+You'll be assessed through a variety of assignments including laboratory based work, reports, presentations, coaching analysis, essays and practical work.
+There are no formal exams set for this qualification.
 External examiners have commented on how innovative our range of assessments is.